aaronblythe/aaronblythe.github.io/data_science_portfolio.md

 # Data Science Portfolio

-I am currently a graduate student at the University of Illinois Urbana-Champaign (the [#5 Computer Science program in the nation](https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings)), working on a Master's in Computer Science with a focus on Data Science.
-I am maintaining a a GPA of 4.0.
-This page is a compilation of the work that I can share publicly.
-I am also working on a couple of models at work that I cannot share publicly, but can discuss privately.
+Aaron Blythe has a Masters degree in Computer Science with a focus on Data Science from the University of Illinois Urbana-Champaign (perennially the [#5 Computer Science program in the nation](https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings)), where he achieved a GPA of 4.0 with a graduation date of 2021.
+This page is a compilation of my work that I can share publicly.

 ## Machine Learning